-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ herkimertechnicalwriting/?p=112#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/herkimertechnicalwriting/?p=112

-PART XII II.
+PART XII 11.
 RESEARCH

 87. Research Overview

 The next few modules of the course address one problem (the same problem).
 You will learn how to investigate and solve a problem by researching the problem, reporting the data, and offering solutions.